RodrigoBertotti/askless-flutter-client/documentation/english_documentation.md

  Is the response error in case where `isSuccess == false`.

 ## `Listening`
-Listening for new data from the server after call the method `listen`.
+Listening for new data from the server.
+Is the return of the [listen](#listen) method.

 ## Fields